LEAT-EDGE/qualia/docs/Installation.md

 - Datasets: `[gtsrb]`, `[gsc]`, `[pytorch3drotation]`, `[dataaugmentation_image]`
 - Deployment: `[deployment-sparkfunedge]`, `[evaluation-host-tflite]`, `[evaluation-target-qualia]`

+## Qualia components
+If you want to take a look at all the available components here is the link [Optional Components](Components).

 ## Common Issues and Solutions

 ### Package Installation Errors